 In October 2011, results of a double-blind placebo-controlled study were published in the International Journal of Medical Sciences from a 30-day trial which assessed the effectiveness of AKBA boswellic acid in Aflapin for managing symptoms of osteoarthritis.
 There were 60 study participants who received either placebo or 100 mg Boswellia serrata, which was found to significantly improve pain and physical function in as few as 5 days.12

-Boswellia is an herb.
-With millions of people using medicinal plants worldwide, the market of herbal supplements is witnessing a steady growth.
-Recent data indicate that in 2012, 17.9 percent of all U.S. adults used botanical supplements13 In Germany, 90 percent of the people use natural medicines at some time during their life and over 50 percent of the population has done so in other European countries.14,15
+The herbal supplement market is witnessing a steady growth with millions of people using medicinal plants worldwide, Recent data indicate that in 2012, 17.9 percent of all U.S. adults used botanical supplements.
+In Germany, 90 percent of the people use natural medicines at some time during their life and over 50 percent of the population has done so in other European countries.14,15

 Thus, the global market for herbal dietary supplements or phytomedicines, estimated at approximately $60 billion U.S. in 2000, increased dramatically to over $100 billion U.S. by 2017.16

 Boswellia is an herb that is formulated in natural products.
 However, natural supplements are not regulated in the U.S. the same as pharmaceutical drugs.
 The FDA classifies dietary supplements as a subset of food.
 The industry's guidelines for manufacturers are characterized by critics as "too lax" and "too loose" and "too weakly enforced".